The Electrics on a Guitar can have many functions and so it is important to understanding what they do to find your sound.

 1. What do the Knobs on my Electric Guitar Do?

-Generally, all guitars will have a Volume knob controller and a tone knob controller with a pickup selector switch.
-The pickup up switch will change between pickups; the volume will adjust how loud the output is, whilst the tone knob will filter; (increase/decrease) the amount of treble that is passed through the audio output.
+Generally speaking, all electric guitars will have a Volume knob controller and a tone knob controller installed with a pickup selector switch.
+The volume will adjust how loud the output is, whilst the tone knob will filter; (increase/decrease) the amount of treble that is passed through the audio output.
+The pickup up switch will change between pickups.

 The volume and tone controls can come in many forms depending what brand your guitar is, or how it is set up.
 However, the two most common set ups include isolated controller or master controller.
 These two setups each have their pros and cons but it is really down to the guitar player’s preference to decide what they want.